microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-get-started.md

 IoT projects rely on internet connectivity.
 Use AP Mode on the DevKit to configure and connect to Wi-Fi.

-1. Hold down button B, push and release the reset button, and then release button B. Your DevKit enters AP mode for configuring the Wi-Fi connection.
+1. Hold down button **B**, push and release the **Reset** button, and then release button **B**.
+Your IoT DevKit enters AP mode for configuring the Wi-Fi connection.
 The screen displays the service set identifier (SSID) of the DevKit and the configuration portal IP address:

     ![Reset button, button B, and SSID](media/iot-devkit-get-started/wifi-ap.jpg)

-2. Use a Web browser on a different Wi-Fi enabled device (computer or mobile phone) to connect to the DevKit SSID displayed in the previous step.
+2. Use a Web browser on a different Wi-Fi enabled device (computer or mobile phone) to connect to the IoT DevKit SSID displayed in the previous step.
 If it asks for a password, leave it empty.

     ![Network info and Connect button](media/iot-devkit-get-started/connect-ssid.png)

 3. Open **192.168.0.1** in the browser.
-Select the Wi-Fi network that you want the DevKit to connect to, type the password for the Wi-Fi conection, and then click **Connect**.
+Select the Wi-Fi network that you want the IoT DevKit to connect to, type the password for the Wi-Fi conection, and then click **Connect**.

     ![Password box and Connect button](media/iot-devkit-get-started/wifi-portal.png)

-4. The DevKit reboots in a few seconds.
-You then see the Wi-Fi name and assigned IP address on the screen of the DevKit:
+4. The IoT DevKit reboots in a few seconds.
+You then see the Wi-Fi name and assigned IP address on the screen of the IoT DevKit:

     ![Wi-Fi name and IP address](media/iot-devkit-get-started/wifi-ip.jpg)

-> Note:  After connected to internet, the currently-installed and latest available version of the DevKit's firmware is displayed on the DevKit screen.
-If the DevKit is not running on the latest available version, follow the [firmware upgrading guide](https://microsoft.github.io/azure-iot-developer-kit/docs/firmware-upgrading/) to install the latest version.
+> Note:  After connected to internet, the currently-installed and latest available version of the IoT DevKit's firmware is displayed on the screen.
+If it's not running on the latest available version, follow the [firmware upgrading guide](https://microsoft.github.io/azure-iot-developer-kit/docs/firmware-upgrading/) to install the latest version.

 ## Install development environment